Triple Crown of Thoroughbred Racing: Philippines

 In 2025, the Metro Manila Turf Club introduced two new Triple Crown‑style stakes races: the Prince Cup and the King's Gold Cup.
 Each tournament consists of three legs and is restricted to horses foaled outside the Philippines.
 The first editions are still ongoing and hence no horse has made a sweep in either tournaments.

+Malaysia

+In Malaysia the Selangor Jockey Club introduced the Triple Crown Series in 2003, with three races all held at Selangor Turf Club, Malaysia: The Selnagor Turf Club Triple Crown Series consists of three races at increasingly longer distances.
+Unlike most other Triple Crown events, these races are not confined to three-year-olds.